The Exercise Metabolism Research Group manages the Human Performance Laboratory where our integrative studies of human participants take place.

 The state-of-the-art Mass Spectrometry Laboratory contains an IRMS and 2 GC-MS for studies using stable isotope tracers in man to quantify all aspects of fuel metabolism, protein synthesis and doubly labeled water enrichment (fluid transport and energy expenditure) and is supported by two members of trained technical personnel.

-For further information please contact the lab manager Professor Lars Holm
+For further information please the Director of the facility, Professor Lars Holm

 The histology lab contains all the facilities to prepare histological samples and includes a darkroom with an immunofluorescence microscope with full image analysis software.